Departments and curriculum

 A total of up to 10 GCSE subjects is studied by each pupil.
 All subject areas are studied for at least two years (Lower 4-Lower 5) before choices are made.
 Parents and pupils are consulted at option points.

-Subjects available: Art, Art History, Biology, Business Enterprise, Chemistry, Classical Civilisation, Computer Science, 2D Design, 3D Design, Economics, English Literature, French, Geography, German, Greek, History, Latin, Mathematics, Further Mathematics, Music, Philosophy, Physics, Politics, Psychology, Religious Studies, Spanish, Sports Science and Drama and Theatre.
+Subjects available: Art, Art History, Biology, Business Enterprise, Chemistry, Classical Civilisation, Computer Science, 2D Design, 3D Design, Economics, English Literature, French, Geography, German, Greek, History, Latin, Mathematics, Further Mathematics, Music, PRE (Philosophy, Religion & Ethics), Physics, Politics, Psychology, Spanish, Sports Science and Drama and Theatre.

 Games form a substantial part of the curriculum in every year, as do the tutorial provision and assembly time.

 Assessment and Reporting

-Pupils are assessed regularly with the expectation that weekly homework will be set and marked quickly.
-Homework is usually intended to be challenging in content and to take learning onwards rather than being simple repetition of work already done.
+Pupils are assessed regularly with the expectation that weekly homework will be set and marked regularly.
+Homework is usually intended to be challenging in content and to take learning onwards rather than being a simple repetition of work already done.

 There are half-termly and termly grade cards and a full written report at least once a year.